 For detailed information, ideas and suggestions see the Animal Defense League of Texas website.

 Have you ever seen a suspicious activity, a streetlight not working or something out of the ordinary at your neighbor’s house while they’re not at home?
 Maybe vandalism to community property, a broken sprinkler, missing or damaged street signs?
 When residents of the community communicate issues such as these, they can be investigated and resolved in a timely manner.

-There are a variety of ways to report these different situations that are available on the Oakhurst Community Association website:
+There are a variety of ways to report different situations on the Oakhurst Community Association website:

-- The suspicious activity form for not in-progress activity
+- The extra patrol request form for not in-progress activity.
+Extra Patrol Form

 The more vigilant eyes we have, the safer and happier our community can be!
 Thanks for your help in making Oakhurst a great place to live.

 We are very fortunate to be a master planned golf course community.
 Golf course communities tend to be quieter and retain higher property values than other communities.
 The Oakhurst Golf Club provides support for Oakhurst and all that is asked in return is to treat the golf course property with the same respect we treat our next door neighbor’s property.

 David Preisler (Oakhurst Golf Club owner and Oakhurst at Kingwood resident) and his staff’s support is unwavering.
 It is important for all residents to understand that the golf club is a business and as such it has responsibilities to its members.
 One of the responsibilities is to ensure the safety of not only the members and property but also the public.
 With this in mind it is important to understand that cart paths and the golf course are private property.
 Walking on the cart paths while people are playing golf is not only trespassing but extremely dangerous–as golf balls travel at high rates of speed.
 Even night time strolls can be dangerous as golf courses are not lit and the cart paths are not maintained for pedestrians.